geotrev/bulba/README.md

 Worth noting is that setting your managed property via `properties` won't do anything so long as you've declared your own accessors, as indicated above.

-As shown above, you can tap into the lifecycle methods too, including when and how they are called.
+Because the property is managed, you can optionally then tap into internal methods to re-create some or all of the logic included in upgraded properties.
 Note that `requestRender` is asynchronous.
+See [Internal Methods and Hooks](#internal-methods-and-hooks) below.

 ### Lifecycle